KDE/digikam-doc/getting_started/installation.rst

     :alt:
     :align: center

-    The macOS Security and Privacy Panel With The Photos Access Rights
+    The macOS Security and Privacy Panel with the Photos Access Rights

 .. _configuration_files: